CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Supplementary Algorithms

 \subsection{Logistic Accuracy (ACC) Test}

-Finally, we evaluate logistic regression accuracy (ACC), which measures classification performance under privacy-preserving computation (see Algorithm~\ref{alg:acc_algorithm}).
-We employ a classification assessment leaf transformation, denoted by $\mathcal{L}^{s}_{CA}$, which returns 1 if the predicted class matches the true class label and 0 otherwise.
-The parameters $\theta_{\mathcal{L}^{s}_{CA}}$ correspond to the logistic regression coefficients.
-The aggregation function, $\mathcal{A}^{l}_{sum}$, sums the assessed predictions across samples; this total is then divided by the sample size to obtain the overall classification accuracy.
+Finally, we evaluate logistic regression accuracy (ACC) under privacy-preserving computation (Algorithm~\ref{alg:acc_algorithm}).
+The classification assessment leaf transformation $\mathcal{L}^{s}_{CA}$, parameterized by the logistic regression coefficients $\theta_{\mathcal{L}^{s}_{CA}}$, returns 1 if the predicted class matches the true label and 0 otherwise; the aggregation function $\mathcal{A}^{l}_{sum}$ sums these values and divides by sample size to yield overall accuracy.
+The LTR verifier confirms correctness by checking the CSMT-based inclusion/exclusion proof for $u$ and the classifier-aggregation proof $\Pi_{CA}$ against $vk_{CA}$, returning success only if both pass and otherwise failure tagged with the failing check(s).